AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-before-hackday.md

     https://copy.com/tA0l06zDrJNNDKVL
     Login/password: openjdk / openjdk123

-VM images are available via portable drives to be copied from to your local disk.
-Load the images via ```File | Import Appliances...``` VirtualBox main menu.
+VM images are available via portable drives to be copied from to your local disk as well.

+Images are loaded via the ```File | Import Appliances...``` VirtualBox main menu.

 <br/>
 ##### Finally